 47. If you don’t understand the language, bring a small calculator in your pocket to help communicate when it comes to numbers and costs.

 International Packing Tips

 48. Carry-on luggage when possible.
 This is my number one international packing tips “tip”.
 It’s no fun to start a trip with lost or delayed baggage.

 49. Wear layers and pack clothes that can be paired into multiple outfits.
 Don’t pack too much.
 Lay everything on the bed before you put it into your suitcase and reduce it by half before the trip.

 50. Research beforehand and observe societal and cultural norms around the world.
 Know what to do and what not to do.
 Be an ambassador for America and show the rest of the world that the negative stereotypes are wrong.

 52. When you board a flight change your watch to the time at your destination.
-It gets your mind accustomed to the new time while you’re travelling and helps mitigate jet lag.
+It gets your mind accustomed to the new time while you’re traveling and helps mitigate jet lag.

 Looking for the Best Airfare & Hotel Deals?

 When I’m booking a new trip my favorite place to start is Hotels.Com and TripAdvisor for the best deals.